 A small mistake...

 Despite our research and gut feeling, we discovered one little flaw in user testing.
 We had opted to omit the bottom navigation from every child page in the app.
 In retrospect, we realised we had to change something before we submitted the new version of the app.
 Discovering that our external testers were stuck in a never ending back stack of teams and competitions, we had to do something.

 Essentially at this point our solution became to re-introduce the navigation bar on team and competition views.
 It made the most sense and ensured the user could get back to top level as they pleased - or - use the up button.
 This also meant child pages like individual matches didn't need it because if you were to navigate away to a team for example, you can get back with both the back button and bottom navigation (to top level at least).

 Short answer — yes!
 Initially we saw some poor reviews come in via Google Play.
-Whenever you make a change of this magnitude to an apps user experience, you should probably expect some level of throwback from loyal users.
+Whenever you make a change of this magnitude to an apps user experience, you should probably expect some level of pushback from loyal users.
 Fortunately however, this was few and far between as we had initially launched to 5% then 20% of users with feedback gradually improving day by day.
-The app is still rated 4.7 as we speak ✌️
+The app is still rated 4.7 on Google Play as we speak ✌️

-Of course in my time at Onefootball, we worked on many features for the Android app - small and big.
-The bottom navigation was a particularly tough one and as it is a huge UX change I feel one of my favourite case studies from my time at Onefootball.
+Of course in my time at OneFootball, we worked on many features for the Android app - small and big.
+The bottom navigation was a particularly tough one and as it was a huge experiential change and one of my favourite changes we made during my time at OneFootball.

 Design & User Experience